From Our “Ask a Question” mailbag: “What is Estate Planning in Burlington County?”

-Estate planning is the process of developing a plan for the transfer of your property at your death.
+A Will is an important part of an Estate Plan.
+But, a Will does not address all the issues you face.
+Estate planning is the process of developing a plan for the transfer of your property at your death, and it solves your needs during your life if you become incapacitated.
 An estate plan can be simple or complex.
-The need for simplicity or a more complex plan will depend on your own assets, your family dynamics, the possible problems faced by your heirs, tax issues and legal limitations.
+The need for simplicity or a more elaborate plan will depend on your assets, your family dynamics, the possible problems faced by your heirs, tax issues and legal limitations.

 For example, if at your death all you are survived by one child and your only asset is a small bank account located in Burlington County, then a simple plan of naming that child as the beneficiary of your bank account will suffice.

-Many estates, however, are not so simple.
+Many people’s estates are not so simple.
 Second marriages, children facing divorce, an estate that is subject to the New Jersey Estate Tax, are all common complications that require more thought.
 If your child has a troubled marriage, your Burlington County estate-planning lawyer can draft a protective trust to hold the assets you leave that child so the problematic son-in-law cannot claim ownership over the inheritance.
-This is more complex than simply giving your child the money outright, but when the divorce papers are filed, your child will thank you for the protective trust.
+These are examples of more complex needing a plan that is more than just giving your child the money outright.
+While it is a bit more work now, your child will bless your memory when your son-in-law serves her the divorce papers.

 A typical plan would include the purchase of a life insurance policy from your insurance expert.
-This will be held in a trust drafted by your Burlington County estate attorney that provides your children with a tax-free cash inheritance at your death.
+A significant life insurance policy might best be held in a trust drafted by your Burlington County estate attorney that provides your children with a tax-free cash inheritance at your death.
 In the trust, this asset is sheltered from the children’s spouses and creditors.
-Your spouse would then inherit the rest of the estate, such as the house, 401k and investments, tax-free.
+Your spouse would then inherit the rest of the estate, such as the house, 401k, and investments, tax-free.
 Your financial advisor would manage this.

-The whole family stands to benefit from estate planning, when it is performed by an experienced, competent estate planning team.
+The whole family stands to benefit from estate planning.
+Therefore it is wise to consult with an experienced, competent estate planning team.